Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Louisiana Tech has combined with its opponents to put up more than 64.5 points in all three games this season.
+- Louisiana Tech has combined with its opponents to score more than 64.5 points in all three games this season.

-- The two teams combine to score 59.4 points per game, 5.1 less than the total in this contest.
+- The two teams combine to average 59.4 points per game, 5.1 less than the total in this contest.

-- The 68.4 points per game these two squads have surrendered to opponents this season are 3.9 more than the 64.5 total in this contest.
+- The 68.4 points per game these two squads have allowed to opponents this season are 3.9 more than the 64.5 total in this contest.

 - The Bulldogs and their opponents score an average of 62.8 points per game, 1.7 fewer than Saturday's total.